 What Does a Computer Networking Technician Do?

 Computer networks are critical parts of almost every organization.
-Computer networking technicians are responsible for the day-to-day operation of an organization’s networks.
+Basically, computer networking technicians are responsible for the day-to-day operation of an organization’s networks.
 They organize, install, and support an organization’s computer systems, including local area networks (LANs), wide area networks (WANs), network segments, intranets, and other data communication systems.

 According to the U.S. Bureau of Labor Statistics, computer networking technicians typically do the following:

 - Determine an organization’s system needs and install network hardware and software

 - Troubleshoot software issues on desktop PCs and servers